-The Pure and Century acquisitions completed in 2009 and the Mission Asset Acquisition completed in 2013 have assisted the Corporation in growing its operations in North America.
+The Pure and Century acquisitions completed in 2009 and the Mission asset acquisition completed in 2013 have assisted the Corporation in growing its operations in North America.
 The Pure acquisition contributed to the expansion of the Corporation's scope of operations in Arkansas and its entry into the Marcellus shale play in 2010, as well as the Bakken shale play in North Dakota and Montana and the Niobrara shale formation in the Denver-Julesburg Basin in 2011.
-In addition, the Mission Asset Acquisition enabled the Corporation to expand its presence into the Eagle Ford shale play of Texas in 2013.
+In addition, the Mission asset acquisition enabled the Corporation to expand its presence into the Eagle Ford shale play of Texas in 2013.
 Similarly, the Century acquisition provided the equipment, personnel and infrastructure needed to allow the Corporation's Canadian Division to expand its presence in the Deep Basin, Montney and Horn River plays and establish a significant presence in the Viking, Cardium and Bakken plays.

 Late in the third quarter of 2012, the Corporation completed its new district facility in Smithfield, Pennsylvania, allowing the Corporation to efficiently service the southwest portion of the Marcellus shale play and most of the emerging Utica shale play.
 In addition, the Corporation completed a new district facility in Williston, North Dakota in 2013, which serves the Corporation's operating presence in that region.
 Also, the Corporation expanded its operations in Texas in the third quarter of 2017 by commencing operations based out of Artesia, New Mexico, servicing the Permian Basin.

 The Corporation's Russian operations commenced in 2005 with two deep coiled tubing units and have since been augmented to comprise seven deep coiled tubing units and six fracturing spreads.
 In September 2012, the Corporation began executing multi-stage hydraulic fracturing jobs on horizontal wells in Russia and since then the number of such jobs in Russia has steadily increased.
 In addition, in August 2013 the Corporation introduced two-inch coiled tubing services into its Russian service offering which provides another platform for growth in this market segment.
-Given Russia's position as one of the top three largest producers of both oil and natural gas and one of the largest fracturing markets in the world, management of the Corporation continues to be of the view that the demand for Western technology in this market, coupled with the extensive Russian well service industry experience that certain of the Corporation's senior management possess, leaves the Corporation well-positioned to effectively and profitably operate and grow in this market.
 The economic sanctions applied by Canada, the United States and certain other jurisdictions against Russia have not impacted the Corporation's existing conventional operations to date, however, the sanctions have limited the Corporation's ability to pursue unconventional development opportunities that are emerging in Russia.
 The Corporation believes that it is well-positioned to take advantage of such unconventional opportunities if and when the economic sanctions are removed.